 There are three kinds of acceptable moving contracts.
 And no, a personal “guarantee” is not one of them.
 While it is sad to say, the days of personal guarantees are long gone.
 If you work with packers and movers based on nothing but a guarantee and a handshake, you will be left with very few options if they fail to live up to your deal.

 There are three common types of acceptable contracts:

 If you are moving, it’s important to try to relax and take things as they come.
 It’s going to take time and patience, and there is no point in making yourself crazy.
-Whether moving down the street or to another state, the first step toward a (relatively) stress-free move is to hire the right professional packers and movers to get the job done.
+Whether moving to another country or just down the street, the first step toward a (relatively) stress-free move is to hire the right professional packers and movers to get the job done.

 - How to Move a Couch

 - Ultimate Moving Checklist